Ceterai/Ceterai.github.io/MyEnternia/Wiki/BishynGun/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Bishyn Barrage

+[Bishyn](https://ceterai.github.io/MyEnternia/Wiki/Tags/Bishyn) crystals are poisonous - they deal physical damage while applying special effects.
+Press to burst with shards, hold for a shard discharge.

+### Bishyn Discharge

+A powerful poisonous discharge - press for a shotgun-like burst of poison, hold to launch a proximity mine.

 ## Sources

 Found naturally in containers: